Cannabis/ CBD extract tested in the lab

 - Influences perception - Does not influence perception

-- Triggering of depression possible - Mood-lifting effect, can reduce intoxication caused by THC
+- Triggering of depression possible - May have a mood-related effect; sometimes used to reduce intoxication caused by THC

-- May reduce the ability to concentrate - May have a de-stressing effect on the body
+- May reduce the ability to concentrate - Has been studied for potential calming-related properties

 - Medical cannabis - Medical cannabis